detroit-dsa/dsa-slackbot/README.md

     * Generate credentials as JSON
     * Go to the calendar and add the service account to the list of editors

+### Slack setup

+Use ngrok to set up a public URL for the local instance of your bot.

+Go to the Event Subscriptions page and set the Request URL to http://YOURAPP.ngrok.io/api/messages

 ### Run a local web server for testing

 ```bash